Scottish Pipe Band Association of South America

-The Scottish Pipe Band Association of South America (SPBASA), is the pipe band association currently comprising Argentina, Brazil, Chile and Uruguay.
-It approved its first constitution on December 20, 2003 in Buenos Aires, Argentina; and was officially inaugurated on April 17, 2004 at the First South American Pipe Band Gathering in Montevideo, Uruguay.
+The Scottish Pipe Band Association of South America (SPBASA), is a continental pipe band association currently comprising bands from Argentina, Brazil, Chile and Uruguay.
+It approved its first constitution on December 20, 2003, in Buenos Aires, Argentina; and was officially inaugurated on April 17, 2004, at the First South American Pipe Band Gathering in Montevideo, Uruguay.
 The comparatively low number of pipe bands and the number of countries encompassed are the principal reasons behind this pipe band association being so unique.

-SPBASA liaised with multiple organizations such as the Alliance of North American Pipe Band Associations (ANAPBA), the Royal Edinburgh Military Tattoo, the Royal Scottish Pipe Band Association, the Pan American Piobaireachd Society, local St. Andrew's Societies, local British associations, and others.
+SPBASA liaises with multiple organizations, such as the Alliance of North American Pipe Band Associations (ANAPBA), the Royal Edinburgh Military Tattoo, the Royal Scottish Pipe Band Association, the Pan American Piobaireachd Society, local St. Andrew's Societies, local British associations, and others.

+Association members can be full or associated, the former having the right to vote.